East Asia Seminars for Teachers in Hawaii

 Application period closed

-Join our email list and follow SPICE on Facebook, Twitter, and Instagram to receive announcements for the next application period.
+Join our email list and follow SPICE on Facebook, X, and Instagram to receive announcements for the next application period.

 Eligibility: High school teachers in the state of Hawaii (any island)

-Apply now to participate in the 2022–2023 Stanford/SPICE East Asia Seminars for Teachers in Hawaii (“Stanford SEAS Hawaii”), a free nine-month professional development opportunity for Hawaii teachers.
-The 2022–23 program is open to all public, charter, and private high school teachers in the state of Hawaii.
+Apply now to participate in the 2024 Stanford/SPICE East Asia Seminars for Teachers in Hawaii (“Stanford SEAS Hawaii”), a free professional development opportunity for Hawaii teachers.
+The 2024 program is open to all public, charter, and private high school teachers in the state of Hawaii.

 Stanford SEAS Hawaii is a teacher professional development opportunity for educators who wish to enhance their teaching of East Asia.
-Offered by the Stanford Program on International and Cross-Cultural Education (SPICE) with the generous support of the Freeman Foundation, Stanford SEAS Hawaii will select 25 teachers to participate in a nine-month fellowship from November 2022 to July 2023.
+Offered by the Stanford Program on International and Cross-Cultural Education (SPICE) with the generous support of the Freeman Foundation, Stanford SEAS Hawaii will select up to 25 teachers to participate in a fellowship from April to July 2024.
 Selected teachers—Stanford/Freeman SEAS Hawaii Fellows—will strengthen their content knowledge of East Asia by learning from a combination of experts based at Stanford University, the University of Hawaii, and other institutions.
 Fellows will also receive extensive curricula and teaching resources to support their teaching of East Asia in the classroom.

 Course Format and Expectations:

-- A series of four private virtual seminars with scholars during the 2022–23 academic year, each exploring a different aspect of East Asia (All dates to be confirmed.)
+- A series of four private virtual seminars with scholars, each exploring a different aspect of East Asia (All dates to be confirmed.)

-- A three-day in-person teacher institute in Honolulu in the summer of 2023 (July 11–13; to be confirmed) that will highlight the geography, cultures, politics, and history of East Asia, including a special focus on U.S.–Asia relations and the Asian diaspora in the United States (Note: The institute will be subject to local health and safety guidelines at the time.
-Participants will be notified in advance if plans must be changed.)
+- A three-day in-person teacher institute in Honolulu in the summer of 2024 (July 10–12; confirmation pending) that will highlight the geography, cultures, politics, and history of East Asia, including a special focus on U.S.–Asia relations and the Asian diaspora in the United States.

 Participant Benefits: